 For comparison, my speed before I connected to a VPN was 3.4 Mbps download, and 0.82 Mbps upload.
 My ping was 37 ms.

 When I connected to Connecto’s US server, my download speed increased to 5.4 Mbps.
 My ping also increased to 268 ms, but this is within the normal limit and I didn’t notice any difference while I was browsing.
 My upload speed dropped a little to 0.73 Mbps, but again, this wasn’t enough to notice any difference.

 I suspect that Connecto VPN helped me to bypass some congestion or throttling on my ISP’s network.
-But, even if my network had been running at full-speed, 5.4 Mbps is really quick for a VPN connection travelling from Australia to the US.
+But, even if my network had been running at full-speed, 5.4 Mbps is really quick for a VPN connection traveling from Australia to the US.

 Security - Is Connecto VPN Safe?

 Connecto VPN doesn’t log any of its users’ data.
 You don’t even need to provide an email when you register unless you want to use it to recover your account in case you lose your password.

 It’s based in Estonia, which is outside the jurisdiction of the 5/9/14-Eyes Alliance.
 Estonia ranks as the top European country in the Global Cybersecurity Index.
 It is a world leader in the research, development, and management of cybersecurity solutions and systems.

 No, Connecto VPN does not offer a free trial.

 Connecto VPN offers a 14-day money-back guarantee.
 If you’re unhappy with your service, you will need to contact them via email to request a refund.